rax-maas/ceres/README.md

 A simple multi-dimensional, time-series ingest and query service backed by Cassandra.
+Redis is also used for tracking of downsample operations.

 ## Quickstart

-Startup a Cassandra container:
+Startup Cassandra and Redis containers:

 ```shell script
 docker-compose up -d
 ```

-Watch the container logs until it reports "Starting listening for CQL clients on /0.0.0.0:9042":
+Watch the Cassandra container logs until it reports "Starting listening for CQL clients on /0.0.0.0:9042":
 ```shell script
 docker-compose logs -f cassandra
 ```